bsergeytpp/searchenginepreview/README.md

 Some personal help you may find on my technical blog at <http://labs.gwendragon.de/blog/Web/Browser/Opera/Extension/>.
 You can ask in comments section of the extensions blog article.
 Less prefered is the contact by e-mail at <info@gwendragon.de>, which may be answered next day or later, if i have enough time.

+##International versions

+The settings and popup page of the extension can be translated.
+Some translations like en,de exist.

+But help from non-german and non-englisch users is greatly appreciated!

 ##License